adem-wg/adem-proofs/README.md

 The lemma `CanReceiveEmblem` must be proven manually.
 See the comment below.

+Should you see a warning regarding wellformedness checks, please see our note below.

 ## Note on Executability Lemma

 If you want to find proofs for lemmas yourself, note that the lemma `CanReceiveEmblem` must be proven manually.